2BAB/Polyfill/README.md

 🚧 **It's currently under incubating...**

-Polyfill is a hook toolset for Android App Build System.
+Polyfill is a middleware to assist writing Gradle Plugins for Android build system.

 ## Why need Polyfill?